I first traveled to the United States of America four years ago, and I liked it so much that I've been back every year since.

-Although Halloween is starting to catch on in both Australia and the UK, as a fully fledged adult now, I just think “too little, too late!”
+Although Halloween is starting to catch on in Australia and the UK, as a fully-fledged adult, I think “too little, too late!”

-“I could live in New York, or Austin, or San Francisco or (so on and so forth)…”
+“I could live in New York, Austin, San Francisco, etc.”

 There are many things I love about the States and other factors that amaze me.
-Yet, that’s the appeal of the place – it is a country that is full of surprises and one I hope to visit time and time again.
+Yet, that's the appeal of the place – it is a country full of surprises and one I hope to revisit time after time.

 This story was brought to you in partnership with GoTicket.